Updated August 2024

 Managed SOC, MSSP, and MDR

-Selecting a managed SOC is recommended for organizations that seek assistance from an outside firm to perform highly skilled monitoring and detection tasks.
-Some organizations may be mature from an IT and cybersecurity perspective.
-However, budget constraints and limited expertise may hinder the ability to build a fully functional, internal 24x7 SOC.
-Conversely, some organizations may be in the immature stages of protecting the organization and require better expertise to handle Monitoring, Detection, and Response (MDR) efforts quickly.
+Choosing a managed SOC is ideal for organizations that need external support for highly skilled monitoring and detection tasks.
+While some organizations may have a mature IT and cybersecurity framework, budget limitations and a lack of expertise can hinder their ability to establish a fully operational, in-house 24/7 SOC.
+Others may be at an earlier stage in their cybersecurity journey and require more advanced expertise to manage Monitoring, Detection, and Response (MDR) efforts efficiently.

 Hybrid – Small Internal & Managed SOC